bounswe/bounswe2019group2/deliverables/M2-CMPE451.md

 He visits the events page and sees the coming events that will effect EUR.
 He remembers his article which is written almost 1 week earlier from these eventS.
 He sees that his prediction about EUR in his article becomes true and there are many likes and comments in his article.
-After Kalper sees the number of likes and comments, he wonders his follower number.
+After Alperen sees the number of likes and comments, he wonders his follower number.
 He visits his profile page and sees the increase in the follower number and becomes very happy.
 **Preconditions**